 Jennifer Tackett received her Ph.D. in clinical psychology from the University of Minnesota with minors in statistics, personality, and behavior genetics.
 She is also a graduate of the Texas Academy of Math and Science and Texas A&M University, and has held previous faculty appointments at the University of Toronto and the University of Houston.
-She is an associate editor at the Journal of Personality and Perspectives in Psychological Science, and a former associate editor at the Journal of Psychopathology and Behavioral Assessment, the Journal of Personality Disorders, and the Journal of Research in Personality.
-When she isn’t working or engaging in a toddler dance party, she enjoys playing piano or indulging her cross-stitch obsession.
+She is a senior editor at Collabra: Clinical Psychology and an associate editor at Advances in Methods and Practices in Psychological Science and the Journal of Abnormal Psychology.
+She is also a former associate editor at the Journal of Personality, Perspectives in Psychological Science, the Journal of Psychopathology and Behavioral Assessment, the Journal of Personality Disorders, Assesment, and the Journal of Research in Personality.
+When she isn’t working or joining her two hilarious and smart kiddos in dance party, she enjoys playing piano or indulging her cross-stitch obsession.

 Cassandra Brandes is a second year Ph.D. student in clinical psychology, and she is primarily interested in how biological factors, including endocrine function, and personality characteristics, such as neuroticism, are related to the development of internalizing disorders.
 Before coming to Northwestern, she completed her B.S. at the University of Oregon, where she also worked as a lab manager for two years following graduation.
 Outside of research, she can be found cooking, biking, and frequenting local comedy/music venues.